Japan finance minister says deeply concerned about yen rise, vows urgent response

 TOKYO Japanese Finance Minister Taro Aso on Friday fired off a warning shot against a recent rise in the yen, saying he was deeply concerned about "one-sided, rapid and speculative" currency moves and would respond urgently if necessary - a hint at possible yen-selling market intervention.

-The latest jawboning - official comment intended to influence markets - comes as the yen surged across the board after the Bank of Japan (BOJ) left monetary policy unchanged on Thursday, despite market fears of global turmoil if Britain votes to exit the European Union in the June 23 referendum.
+The latest jawboning - official comment intended to influence markets - comes as the yen hit multi-year highs versus the dollar JPY= and euro EURJPY=R after the Bank of Japan stood pat on Thursday, despite market fears of global turmoil rout if Britain votes to leave the European Union in the June 23 referendum.

-Senior officials from the Ministry of Finance (MOF), the BOJ and the Financial Services Agency (FSA) later held a regular meeting to discuss financial markets.
-They did not debate contingency plans to counter a market rout in the event of Brexit.
+Officials from the Ministry of Finance (MOF), the Bank of Japan and the Financial Services Agency (FSA) would meet later on Friday to discuss financial markets, Aso told reporters after a cabinet meeting.

-Masatsugu Asakawa, Japan's top currency official, told reporters after the meeting that the officials agreed that volatility in the currency market was increasing and they should liaise closely.In Japan the MOF has jurisdiction over currency policy and intervention.
-The BOJ conducts intervention under instructions from the ministry.

 "Stability in currencies is extremely important.
-We'll closely coordinate with other countries on this issue," Aso said earlier, adding that he was watching the market with a sense of urgency to prevent speculative moves from persisting.
+We'll closely coordinate with other countries on this issue," said Aso, adding that he was watching the market with a sense of urgency to prevent speculative moves from persisting.

 "We will respond more than ever when necessary.
 I believe such response is in line with G7 and G20 agreements."